can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

-# Topic Modeling with IA3 fine-tuning Language Models
+# Topic Modeling with IA3 fine-tuning LLMs

 In this readme file you will find instructions for setting up the repository and executing the code.